dfranx/SHADERed/TUTORIAL.md

 # Tutorial
-In this tutorial I will show you the basics of SHADERed while creating a sobel shader.
+In this tutorial I will show you the basics of SHADERed while creating a basic shader.
 As I am still learning about shaders, the limits of this tool havent been pushed so feel free to post and send your creations to me.

 ### Project creation